 Jeffrey M. Seigle is an advanced mediator, arbitrator, and attorney.
 He is married and has three sons.
 Mr. Seigle received his B.A. degree from the University of Michigan and his J.D. degree from Campbell University School of Law.
 Following law school, Mr. Seigle opened a sole law practice in Raleigh.
-His practice has included family law, juvenile law, bankruptcy law, and real estate law.
+His practice has included family law, juvenile law, real estate law, and he has been part of the Chapter 7 Bankruptcty Lawyers.
 Mr. Seigle also practiced as an Assistant Attorney General for the state of North Carolina litigating tort claims and workers’ compensation cases.

 While practicing juvenile law Mr. Seigle helped successfully litigate the class action lawsuit brought against the state of North Carolina because of overcrowding in the juvenile detention facilities, thereby improving conditions and requiring delivery of psychological services to incarcerated youth.
 Mr. Seigle was thereafter appointed to the Governor’s Juvenile Crime Commission.

 In 2001 Mr. Seigle, having concluded that litigation did not serve families well, co-founded the first family collaborative practice group in Wake County and one of the first in North Carolina.
 Mr. Seigle appreciated the fact that in the collaborative setting his clients could control their outcome, unlike in the adversarial process, and walk away with a more satisfactory resolution.